AqeelAqeel/Resume-Recommendations/README.md

 job_titles = 'Recruiter','Data Scientist', 'Financial Analyst', 'Physician', 'Underwriter', 'Chemical Engineer'
 ```

-The features for the dataset were the job URL, location, title, and description
+The **columns** for the dataset were: job URL, location, title, and description

 The scraper grabbed the entirety of the HTML contents of each URL to a job listing on www.indeed.com
+- These served as the descriptions.

 The scraper source code can be found in the `Indeed-Job_Scraper` file.